kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 To mitigate the challenges L7 support across dataplanes is going to present, and to encourage policy authors to be more explicit, we introduce a new EnforcementLevel Enum.

-We start by only support the Network value, and Application is kept for future iteration.
+We start by only supporting the Network value, and Application is reserved for future iteration.

 Note: The whole point of this Enum is to encourage explicitness, we **do not** want to start without it and default to Network if and when introduced later.